Integrated hare control

 Due to the highly mobile nature of hares, shooting will be most effective when implemented at the landscape scale in coordination with neighbouring land holders.

 The use of firearms to control hares must conform to relevant firearm legislation and be integrated with other control methods.

 Other management techniques

-- Tree guards are essential when planting in hare-prone areas.
-Generally larger and stronger tree guards will provide the best protection to young plants.
+Tree guards are essential for protecting seedlings in hare-prone areas.
+Generally, larger and stronger tree guards will provide the best protection to young plants.

 Figure 1 courtesy of Phil Stott